Staff Search and Selection

 Managers Checklist for Completing the Hiring Process

 The Managers Checklist For Completing the Hiring Process provides you with next steps and helpful suggestions on how to welcome your new employee.
-Bring prepared for your new employee will make a great first impression and help them become productive earlier.
+Being prepared for your new employee will make a great first impression and help them become productive earlier.